 Patient Activation versus Patient Engagement

-Patient activation refers to the patient’s knowledge, skills, ability, confidence and willingness to become engaged to help manage his or her own health care.
+Patient activation refers to the patient’s knowledge, skills, ability, confidence, and willingness to become engaged to help manage his or her own health care.

-Patient engagement is defined in various manners, but more broadly refers to the combination of a patient’s activation level with interventions designed to increase activation and promote positive patient behaviors and actions.
+Patient engagement is defined in various manners, but more broadly, it refers to the combination of a patient’s activation level with interventions designed to increase activation and promote positive patient behaviors and actions.
 The Center for Advancing Health defines patient engagement as “actions individuals must take to obtain the greatest benefit from the health services available to them” and notes that “engaged patients are involved in the process of care, and their behavior is as important to health outcomes as provider or policy actions”.

 Articles on Patient Activation and Patient Engagement